 With regular skateboards, you can take liberties like riding across wet surfaces and performing tricks.
 However, the best electric skateboards need care.
 Even though many of them have waterproof ratings, keeping them away from moisture can preserve your expensive investment, not to mention, project the batteries from water damage.

-Electric skateboards are made of polyurethane, lithium ion, maple wood, carbon fiber, metal, aluminum, plastic, and almost every other material used in constructing machinery.
+Electric skateboards such as the highly-raved Kaly NYC XL 2.0 are made of polyurethane, lithium ion, maple wood, carbon fiber, metal, aluminum, plastic, and almost every other material used in constructing machinery.
 They are highly portable personal transportation vehicles, and manufacturers use some of the most advanced tools for their creation.

 Material build is where you can easily tell a cheap electric skateboard from an expensive one.
 Cheap boards use low-grade materials to keep the costs down.
 This may result in a moderately powerful motor, weak base, low grip tires, and even an unappealing design.

 But premium models like Boosted like to use the best quality materials they can find.
 They use polyurethane for the wheels of their on-road skateboards and rubber for their off-road products.